 Dell Chromebook 11 (3100) In-depth Review

-Taking into account the budget-friendly price tag of the Chromebook 11, one wouldn’t help but think of the device as cheap and low-class in quality.
+Taking into account the budget-friendly price tag of the Chromebook 11, one couldn’t help but think of the device as cheap and low-class in quality.
 It turns out that the truth is far away from that stereotypical approach.
-This laptop is designed to withstand the rigor of children on a consistent basis.
-There are a couple of design-centric features that makes this Chromebook stand out in terms of durability and endurance.
+This laptop is designed to withstand the rigor of children consistently.
+A couple of design-centric features make this Chromebook stand out in terms of durability and endurance.
 Its rounded edges are made to extend outwards to protect the USB ports from damage.
 In addition, the bottom of the device has rubber-type bumpers to cancel out most of the harm done by falls and drops.

 That brings us to the overall resilience of this device.
-Coming from Dell, the strength of the Chromebook 11 is surely no joke.
-The strength-testing for this laptop is quite ahead of the basic MIL-STD standards.
+Coming from Dell, the strength of the Chromebook 11 is indeed no joke.
+The strength testing for this laptop is quite ahead of the basic MIL-STD standards.
 Dell assessed this Chromebook’s durability by dropping it onto steel from 30 inches and making it survive 5,000 free fall micro-drops.
-This is a device that’s intended for classrooms and homes teeming with children and taking that into consideration, it’s evident how Dell has made an inexpensive Chromebook that’s built to last several long years.
+This device is intended for classrooms and homes teeming with children and considering that, it’s evident how Dell has made an inexpensive Chromebook built to last several years.

 Coming down to the keyboard deck, the ruggedness continues throughout.
-Typing on it feels a bit tacky at first, but the experience generally improves over time.
-The deck is made firm and rigid though and high-quality is visibly apparent.
+Typing on it feels a bit tacky initially, but the experience generally improves over time.
+The deck is firm and rigid, though the high quality is visibly apparent.
 The touchpad, however, isn’t received appreciably by the broad consensus.
 Customers complain that the touchpad of the Dell Chromebook 11 feels exceptionally stiff and can get problematic at times.
-In conclusion, it feels cheap and inferior to the rest of the device’s standard.
+In conclusion, it feels cheap and inferior to the rest of the device’s standards.

-Shedding some light back on the plus side of this device, the I/O is fairly awesome.
-Save for a microSD card reader slot that this device could’ve really used, there’s an ample number of ports for all your data transferring and charging requirements.
+Shedding some light back on the plus side of this device, the I/O is pretty awesome.
+Save for a microSD card reader slot that this device could’ve used, there are ample ports for all your data transferring and charging requirements.
 There’s a single USB-C port, two USB-A ports for legacy compatibility, and a 3.5 mm headphone jack.
 The front-facing 720p webcam snaps photos and videos in a bang-average manner – nothing too poor, but nothing too marvelous either.
-At the end of the day when you begin to factor in this laptop’s price for the features it has, you cannot restrict yourself to not buying it if you’re on a budget.
+At the end of the day, when you begin to factor in this laptop’s price for its features, you cannot restrict yourself to not buying it if you’re on a budget.

 The Chromebook 11’s most noteworthy downside in terms of performance is its lack of a strong Wi-Fi signal reception.
 The dual-band 802.11ac Wi-Fi struggles to connect if it’s not in the same room as the internet router.
-For devices whose bread and butter is internet connectivity, this could become a serious inconvenience.
+This could become a severe inconvenience to devices whose bread and butter is internet connectivity.
 To tackle this problem, there’s an LTE-enabled version of the Chromebook 11 that you can buy.
-It does, however, make this device go out of budget, so you’ll have to decide accordingly.
+However, it makes this device go out of budget, so you’ll have to decide accordingly.

 Another factor that makes this Chromebook purchase-worthy is its stellar battery life that only a handful of competitors can dare stand up to.
-On a full charge, this device is bound to last you more than 10 hours, and this is, apparently, a handsome figure.
-Since it accommodates USB-C charging, you can expect the Chromebook 11 to fill up pretty fast, and get you going again momentarily.
+This device is bound to last you more than 10 hours on a full charge, and this is, apparently, a handsome figure.
+Since it accommodates USB-C charging, you can expect the Chromebook 11 to fill up pretty fast and get you going again momentarily.

 Dell does claim that this device can reach up to 14 hours of battery life, but these numbers are difficult to achieve, especially if you’re streaming shows in HD quality with near-full brightness.
 It may be possible to hit somewhere around 12 hours with this device, but that would mean having to use it quite scarcely.
 Either way, the battery life of the Chromebook 11 has earned our nod of approval.

 The Dell Chromebook 11 (3100) is an inexpensive yet remarkable option for teen students and kids alike.
-By blending in affordability and top-class build quality, there is a lot to love and very little to hate about this laptop.
-If you’re on a budget and are looking for something that will get the job done save for a few hiccups here and there, look no more than this little spark-maker.
+By blending in affordability and top-class build quality, there is much to love and very little to hate about this laptop.
+If you’re on a budget and are looking for something that will get the job done, save for a few hiccups here and there; look no more than this little spark-maker.

-Get yourself the Dell Chromebook 11 (3100) directly from the official Dell store today.
+Get yourself the Dell Chromebook 11 (3100) from Amazon today.